-(1) Disconnect and isolate the battery negative cable.

-(2) Remove the bezel near the inside door latch release handle by inserting a straight-bladed screwdriver in the notched end and prying gently upwards.

-(3) Remove the door trim panel mounting screw located in the bezel opening near the inside door latch release handle (Fig. 1).
+- (1) Disconnect and isolate the battery negative cable. - (2) Remove the bezel near the inside door latch release handle by inserting a straight-bladed screwdriver in the notched end of the bezel and prying gently upwards. - (3) Remove the screw located beneath the bezel that secures the front door trim panel to the inner door panel (Fig. 1).